hayesjt/Password_Generator/README.md

 from each checkbox.
 Right now it just randomly selects from a large string and it may never can a character found in that check mark.

+Other key components I would like to include:
+    - saving of passwords
+    - More styling - possibly bring into simple react layout
+    - more secure
+    - log in/log out/sign up features to create a password vault

+If you have any suggestions please let me know at hay.design.lee@gmail.com.